vEnhance/1802/src/surfcross.typ

   kind: table
 ) <table-surfcross-1>

-Something that can be really helpful right now for remembering the third column of @table-surfcross-1 is the following geometric idea:
+Recall the following geometric idea from the earlier @fig-scalint-mesh, when we described where the cross product was coming from:
 #idea[
   The vector $frac(partial bf(r), partial u) times frac(partial bf(r), partial v)$
   is normal to the tangent plane to the surface at each point.
 ]
+This can help a lot with remembering the third column of @table-surfcross-1.
 For example:

 - For the level surface $g(x,y,z) = c$,